WinVector/wrapr/extras/magritr_diff_wrapr.md

     ## [1] 5

-Now suppose we try to get fancy and use "`i %>% return`"" instead of "`return(i)`".
+Now suppose we try to get fancy and use "`i %>% return`" instead of "`return(i)`".
 This produces a function that thinks all integer are prime.
 The reason is: `magrittr` can call the `return()` function, but in this situation `return()` can't manage the control path of the original function.

 ``` r
 f_magrittr <- function(x) {